• Skip to primary navigation

 Garlic: Fresh garlic is always best, but it’s okay to use jarred or frozen garlic squares, or garlic powder, as a last resort.

-Butter: I use a dairy-free butter, but any butter will work.
+Butter: I use dairy-free butter, but any butter will work.
 Who doesn’t have butter in their fridge these days?

-Lemon: You’ll use both the zest and juice of a fresh lemon, but if you don’t have a lemon, you can use jarred lemon juice instead.
+Lemon: You’ll use both the zest and juice of fresh lemon, but if you don’t have a lemon, you can use jarred lemon juice instead.
 The taste isn’t as fresh, but it works nonetheless.

-How to Make this Recipe
+How to Make This Recipe

-First heat a non-stick pan with a little avocado oil (or any high heat vegetable oil) over medium-high heat.
+First, heat a non-stick pan with a little avocado oil (or any high-heat vegetable oil) over medium-high heat.

 Related Reading: Everything You Need to Know about Healthy and Gluten-Free Cooking Oils

-Coat each bite-sized piece of chicken with a mixture of cornstarch, salt and pepper, and then cook all pieces in hot oil until all sides are lightly browned, about 10 minutes.
+Coat each bite-sized piece of chicken with a mixture of cornstarch, salt, and pepper, and then cook all pieces in hot oil until all sides are lightly browned about 10 minutes.
 Do not overcrowd the pan.

 Chicken pieces cooking in a pan for gluten-free lemon chicken piccata bowls